gitstua/Mindmaps/csp.md

       Prevent framing
     Downsides
       Breaks things
-      Not supported in every browser in the same way (sometimes) Basics
+      Not supported in every browser in the same way -sometimes Basics
-      Returned as a header or a meta tag (mostly)
+      Returned as a header or a meta tag - mostly
-      Can be different per page (resource)
+      Can be different per page or resource
+      Some inheritence deom default-src
     Themes
       Directives
         Fetch Directives